Tag

 Sekiro: Shadows Die Twice

 A departure–though not a complete departure–from its previous games, From Software’s Sekiro: Shadows Die Twice takes the simple act of blocking an attack and turns it into a thrilling gameplay mechanic.
-Battles against bosses are not simply marathons to whittle down their , but an exercise in perfection as you time your own attacks, parry your enemy’s, and then deliver a final killing blow.
+Battles against bosses are not simply marathons to whittle down their health, but an exercise in perfection as you time your own attacks, parry your enemy’s, and then deliver a final killing blow.
 On PC, you can mod the game to speed up the pace or play as goofy characters who definitely don’t belong in its somber, violent universe.
 Without a dedicated easy mode in the settings, which is itself a subject of debate, the PC version’s modding potential also lets you lower the difficulty.

 See on Steam